isaacnmm/pestpolicy-hugo2XX/content/posts/baby-bed-bugs/index.md

 Further, the short legs are also too frail to push heavy objects aside, incredibly when moving in thick hair, carpets, or grass.
 Therefore, they would opt to climb up the items and drop on the other side or circumnavigate them in such cases.
 ## **Do Baby Bed Bugs Bite?**
 Immediately after hatching, the nymphs from the eggs (nymphs) need to suck a pint of human (of your pets) to allow it to grow, live, and molt into other lifecycle stages.
-Check the nymphs (Nymphs) - Color, Pictures, Movement.�Side note:
+Check the nymphs (Nymphs) - Color, Pictures, Movement.Side note:
 Bed bug eggs
 take two weeks to hatch, after which the nymph moves through the five molt stages during which they must feed on blood.
 **Therefore, the short answer is**